 What does it measure?
-The number of times ASU's liquid and expendable net assets covers its market participants, is a basic measure of financial health and assesses ASU's ability to settle its debt obligations using only its available net assets as of a particular date
+The number of times ASU's liquid and expendable net assets covers its aggregate debt

+Why is it tracked?
+The ratio, which is widely tracked by rating agencies and other capital market participants, is a basic measure of financial health and assesses ASU's ability to settle its debt obligations using only its available net assets as of a particular date